I know a man with a broken heart,

 It can hold old and new flames,

 driven by numbers and fancy theories.

-After each storm, I gather close to listen to its orderliness,
+After each storm, I listen to its orderliness,

 its pace resembling the sound and the whole